oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 ### Create the Supabase client

-To access your supabase project you will need to call `createClient` from the supabase client library that you installed earlier.
+To access your Supabase project you will need to call `createClient` from the Supabase client library that you installed earlier.
 Here you will build a small helper to create the client based on the configuration from your `.env` file.

 Create a file in the `src` directory called `supabase.js` and add the following code.